akufta/the-index/health-and-fitness/nutrition.md

 # Nutrition

-I enjoy reading about nutrition articles on  [examine.com](https://examine.com),  analyses of quality on [labdoor.com](http://labdoor.com), a variety of recipe websites.
+I enjoy reading about nutrition articles on  [examine.com](https://examine.com),  analyses of quality on [labdoor.com](http://labdoor.com), and a variety of recipe websites.

 ### Macros/Types I focus on: